 COVID-19 on HIV/AIDS inflicted so many people living with the epidemic.
 COVID-19 continues to cause much uncertainty around the world including those living with HIV.
 It’s no longer news on how people live and get the disease as numbers continue to rise day by day.
 But this will not stop until we get on our feet.
 To raise our voices to show support to those who have the disease.
 And to those who are not yet affected the ways to protect against it.

-In 2020 a total of 1.5 million people were infected.
+People infected in 2020 were 1.5 million.
 Adding up to 37.7 million people who were already living with it.
 In the same way, 680,000 million people died from AIDS-related illnesses in 2020.
 So keep in mind that AIDS does not kill but when infected with other diseases you can die.

 Things got worse when the COVID-19 pandemic come around.
 People living with HIV experienced more severe outcomes and higher comorbidities than people who are not living with HIV.
 The pandemic lockdowns and other restrictions disrupted HIV testing.
 In many countries, it led to steep drops in diagnoses and referrals to HIV treatment.

 About 55,000 women and girls between 15 and 24 years get infected with HIV/AIDS globally every week.
 This is according to United Nations Programme on HIV/AIDS (UNAIDS).
 In Sub-Saharan Africa, five new infections among adolescents aged15 and 24 years are among girls.
 Women who have experienced physical or sexual violence are 1.5 times more likely to acquire HIV/AIDS than women who have not experienced it.
 AIDS-related illnesses remain the leading cause of death among women aged 15 to 49 in sub-Saharan Africa.